bradleye1228/data-science-portfolio-public/README.md

 The original version of the programme (from A1 and A2) provided basic static reports of crash data.
 Users could select a specific year and speed limit to generate a summary crash severity table.
 A time-series graph allowed to select a year range and severity type as well.
 However, both these features required restarting the script to change filters each time.
 There was no geographic filtering or real-time interactivity.

-The current web-based dashboard has significantly improved on its functionality.
-Users can now:
+**The current web-based dashboard has significantly improved on its functionality.
+Users can now**:

 •	Filter crashes by year range, road speed limit, and severity type.

 •	Visualise crash distributions through a labelled choropleth map with each region.

 •	Compare regional crash totals using bar charts and sortable table.

 •	Analyse trends over time using a dynamic line graph.

 • Ability to download all visualisations as PNGs with filtered criteria.

 •	Export filtered datasets as a CSV file.

-Example: A user may filter for “Fatal Crashes between 2015 and 2020 on roads with 50-90 km/h speed limits” and immediately see a heat map of high-risk regions.
+*Example: A user may filter for “Fatal Crashes between 2015 and 2020 on roads with 50-90 km/h speed limits” and immediately see a heat map of high-risk regions.
 The bar chart and line graph can then be used to focus on those specific regions and observe total and trends over time.
-That user can make a report from this analysis with exported PNG's of the visualisation and a exported CSV of the filtered dataset as needed.
+That user can make a report from this analysis with exported PNG's of the visualisation and a exported CSV of the filtered dataset as needed*.